KOL and influencer disclosure.

 Contract: “Talent will mention ‘up to 24% yield’ in three of five required posts.
 Payment $X per post.”

-The contract itself bakes in a non-compliant claim.
-Brand-side procurement signed an arrangement that fails Article 88 by design.
+The contract bakes in a claim that fails Article 88 by design.
 Standard finding in KOL-program audits.

 How to comply.

-Require KOLs to use the native paid-partnership label on every platform that has one (Instagram, TikTok, YouTube, X). “#ad” in caption is the fallback, not the primary.
+Require the native paid-partnership label wherever it exists (Instagram, TikTok, YouTube, X). “#ad” is the fallback.

-Every yield, APY, return, or benefit claim in the post must be accompanied by the matching risk statement in the same frame.
-For video, this means on-screen text or spoken disclosure in the same segment as the benefit claim.
+Every benefit claim gets the matching risk statement in the same frame — for video, on-screen or spoken in the same segment.

-KOL contracts should specify approved claim language drawn from the whitepaper, not target metrics like “mention up to X% yield.”
-Pre-approved talking points beat post-hoc takedown requests.
+Contracts specify approved claim language from the whitepaper, not target metrics like “mention up to X% yield.”

-Every KOL deliverable goes through brand compliance review before going live.
-Build the review window into the contract timeline.
-If the platform allows scheduled posts, use them; live-streamed KOL content is the highest-risk category.
+Every KOL deliverable passes compliance review before going live.
+Live-streamed content is the highest-risk category.

 Related rules.